π Need a Plumbing COC for Property Transfer?

 - Landlords must ensure plumbing safety throughout tenancy

-- A valid COC limits liability for plumbing-related incidents
+- Valid COC limits liability for plumbing-related incidents

 - Rental housing regulations increasingly require compliance documentation